Changing a Commercial Mortgage to Residential

 It’s important to note that, following the structural changes to the property, you will need to be the registered owner of it for six months before you can apply for a change of mortgage.

 Whether you already own the property you want to convert or intend to buy will determine when you get a valuation and survey done.
-It’s worth noting though, that safety regulations are tighter for residential homes than business premises so it’s likely you will need to carry out a fair amount of work to make sure it is eligible for a residential mortgage.
+It’s worth noting, though, that safety regulations are tighter for residential homes than business premises, so you will likely need to carry out a fair amount of work to make sure it is eligible for a residential mortgage.

-If you want to convert a property for mixed purposes, for example to add a residential element to a pub or shop, the mortgage you require will depend on what percentage of it will be intended for residential use.
+If you want to convert a property for mixed purposes, for example, to add a residential element to a pub or shop, the mortgage you require will depend on the percentage of it that will be intended for residential use.

 Which lenders will let you switch?

 This is a niche area of lending that is not readily available via mainstream lenders, with the possible exception of Barclays.
-There are specialist providers who have a more flexible approach to lending and will assess applications on a case-by-case basis.
+Some specialist providers have a more flexible approach to lending and will assess applications on a case-by-case basis.

-While they are open to a variety of circumstances and conversion plans, they are not always easy to find as they tend not to advertise.
+While they are open to various circumstances and conversion plans, they are not always easy to find, as they tend not to advertise.
 Most will only accept applications from a broker.

-Converting bigger commercial properties like office blocks will require specialist development finance that is only offered by a few lenders.
-A broker can help you figure out the best way to approach a loan of this type.
+Converting bigger commercial properties like office blocks will require specialist development finance, only offered by a few lenders.
+A broker can help you determine the best way to approach a loan of this type.

 Bridging finance to buy a commercial property to convert

 If you’re looking to buy with a view to converting, you will usually need to apply for a ‘heavy refurbishment’ bridging loan to get your project started.
-Heavy refurbishment refers to renovations involving structural alterations and change of use.
-Before applying you will need to draw up a comprehensive business plan that details how the funds will be used and what your exit plan is.
+Heavy refurbishment refers to renovations involving structural alterations and changes of use.
+Before applying, you will need to draw up a comprehensive business plan detailing how the funds will be used and your exit plan.

 This type of loan requires you to draw up a comprehensive business plan that clearly explains why your proposal will succeed and what your exit plan is for the bridging loan.

-Possible exit plans include converting to a residential mortgage and either living in it or selling it, or switching to a buy to let mortgage.
+Possible exit plans include converting to a residential mortgage, living in it, selling it, or switching to a buy-to-let mortgage.

 Once you have everything in place, you can usually expect to receive credit-backed terms within 24 hours of applying.
-If you agree to the terms, a formal offer will be made and you will need to submit your documents.
+If you agree to the terms, a formal offer will be made, and you must submit your documents.
 Assuming there are no hiccups, completion should take less than a month.

 Changing a commercial mortgage to a residential buy to let